Patient education: Colorectal cancer treatment; metastatic cancer (Beyond the Basics)

 The side effects of colorectal cancer chemotherapy depend upon the type, combination, and schedule of drugs used.
 The most common side effects of each agent are listed below, but it is important to review the entire range of potential side effects of all of the individual drugs in the chemotherapy regimen with the healthcare team.

-Irinotecan — When given alone, irinotecan usually causes more diarrhea, lower blood counts, more fatigue, and more hair loss compared to 5-FU.
-When irinotecan is combined with 5-FU and leucovorin (FOLFIRI), the most common side effect is diarrhea.
+●Irinotecan – When given alone, irinotecan usually causes more diarrhea, lower blood counts, more fatigue, and more hair loss compared to FU.
+When irinotecan is combined with FU and leucovorin (FOLFIRI), the most common side effect is diarrhea.
 Patients should call their healthcare provider immediately if severe diarrhea develops.

-Oxaliplatin — Oxaliplatin can cause numbness and tingling of the hands and feet; this is more likely with longer durations of therapy.
-This drug can also cause an unusual sensitivity to cold temperatures.
-This can result in painful spasms of the throat while inhaling cold air or ingesting cold liquids.
-Patients should not drink cold fluids, avoid inhaling cold air, and avoid exposing the hands and feet to cold when possible in the several days surrounding their oxaliplatin infusions.
+●Oxaliplatin – Oxaliplatin can cause numbness and tingling of the hands and feet; this is more likely with longer durations of therapy.
+This drug routinely also causes an unusual sensitivity to cold temperatures.
+This can result in the sensation of spasms of the throat while inhaling cold air or ingesting cold liquids.
+Patients should avoid drinking cold fluids, inhaling cold air, and exposing the hands and feet to cold when possible in the several days surrounding their oxaliplatin infusions.

-Bevacizumab and aflibercept — Bevacizumab and aflibercept both target VEGF and they share many of the same side effects.
-Because there is a small risk that these agents can impair wound healing, surgery should be avoided for at least four weeks before and after treatment with bevacizumab or aflibercept (if possible) to avoid this potential side effect.
+●Bevacizumab, aflibercept, and ramucirumab – Bevacizumab, aflibercept, and ramucirumab all target vascular endothelial growth factor (VEGF), and they share many of the same side effects.
+Because there is a small risk that these agents can impair wound healing, surgery should be avoided for several weeks before and after treatment with any of these agents (if possible) to avoid this potential side effect.

-Bevacizumab and aflibercept may also cause bleeding in the GI tract or uncommonly, a tear of the bowel during treatment.
+Bevacizumab, aflibercept, and ramucirumab may also cause bleeding in the gastrointestinal tract or, uncommonly, a tear of the bowel during treatment.
 They can also increase blood pressure or cause protein to spill into the urine.
 Close monitoring is necessary to detect and treat these problems early.

-There is an increased risk of blood clots for patients using bevacizumab or aflibercept in combination with 5-FU-containing chemotherapy.
-Approximately 5 percent of patients have serious events such as strokes and heart attacks during therapy.
+There is an increased risk of blood clots for patients using bevacizumab, aflibercept, or ramucirumab in combination with FU-containing chemotherapy.
+Approximately 2 to 4 percent of patients have serious events such as strokes and heart attacks during therapy.
 The risk appears to be highest in patients with prior heart problems and in those over the age of 65.
 For this reason, use of these drugs may not be recommended for people over age 65 who have had a stroke, transient ischemic attack (TIA), or heart attack within the previous 6 to 12 months.

-Regorafenib — Like bevacizumab and aflibercept, regorafenib also targets the VEGF pathway and shares many of the same side effects, including bleeding or a tear of the bowel during treatment, and high blood pressure.
-Unlike bevacizumab and aflibercept, regorafenib is given by itself and not with other chemotherapy agents.
+●Regorafenib – Like bevacizumab, aflibercept, and ramucirumab, regorafenib also targets the VEGF pathway and shares many of the same side effects, including bleeding or a tear of the bowel during treatment, and high blood pressure.
+Unlike bevacizumab, aflibercept, and ramucirumab, regorafenib is given by itself and not with other chemotherapy agents.
 Other reported side effects with regorafenib are fatigue, diarrhea, liver damage, and hand-foot syndrome, a condition in which there is soreness, redness, and peeling of the skin of the palms and soles of the feet.

 Other side effects include a skin rash that resembles acne, diarrhea, blood clots in the legs, and low blood levels of magnesium.
 Low magnesium levels can cause weakness, heart rhythm abnormalities, and lead to low levels of other components of the blood, such as potassium and calcium.